 Great Lakes Research Center: An Investment in the State, the Nation and the World's Freshwater Resources

 The center was an obvious choice for state funding, said Mroz, considering that it will house research and education on one of the world's most precious and increasingly rare resources.
 "I taught hydrology and watershed management for 25 years," Mroz said.
 "I used to tell my students, 97 percent of the water in the world is salt."
 Most of the rest is tied up in glaciers.
-Of the tiny remainder, about 20 percent is found in the Great Lakes, and half of that total is contained in Lake Superior.
+Of the tiny remainder, 22 percent is found in the Great Lakes, and half of that total is contained in Lake Superior.

 "When Charlie Kerfoot [biological sciences professor W. Charles Kerfoot, who helped spearhead the effort] told us he wanted us to do the Great Lakes Research Center, it was not a hard sell," said Mroz.

 Lahti spoke at the ceremony, noting that the new center would have other benefits as well.
 "This is an investment in our state and in the economic recovery of the nation," he said.